By Joy Francke

 “I am not given to fantasy.
 This is not something I would have come forward with if I was not absolutely sure of what I was saying,” said Hill in response to accusations of making false claims.

-Despite the senate’s decision to disregard her accusations, Hill’s claims still inspired a new conversation about sexual harassment in United States, and the hearing was quickly established as a landmark case for mistreatment in the workplace.
+Despite the senate’s decision to disregard her accusations, Hill’s claims still inspired a new conversation about sexual harassment in United States, and the hearing was quickly established as a landmark case for mistreatment in the workplace, and sexual harassment law has changed a lot since.

 Hollywood is also notorious for sexual abuse scandals, many even brought to the public’s eye prior to Hill’s hearing.